 An example would be when a young rattlesnake encounters a predator such as a hawk; using its venom as a deterrent helps it avoid becoming an easy meal.

-You can think of it like a security system that these little snakes carry with them!
-Just as we lock our doors and set alarms to protect our homes, young rattlers have evolved this incredible ability to safeguard themselves using venom.
+You can think of it like a security system these little snakes carry with them!
+As we lock our doors and set alarms to protect our homes, young rattlers have evolved this incredible ability to safeguard themselves using venom.

 Venom offers young rattlesnakes a remarkable advantage in an environment where they’re constantly at risk.
 It’s not something they misuse or deploy lightly; it’s a finely tuned survival mechanism that plays a critical role in shaping their ability to thrive in the wilderness.